How We Support Our Mental Health (and how you can, too!)

 Emily

 “I say I’m overstimulated and need me-time.
 We both have learned to work with each other to make it happen.
-We each get at least one night a week to fill our cups, and that’s in addition to my 45 mins a day to do a workout!”
+We each get at least one night a week to fill our cups.
+And that’s in addition to my 45 minutes a day to do a workout!”

 Faten